 “DEMONSTRATION PROJECTS ON EXISTING STATISTICAL METHODOLOGIES TO IMPROVE RD CLINICAL TRIALS (CT)”

-The call is now open for submission of 1-pager letters of interest.
-The deadline for submission is 15 of March 2020.
+The call is now closed for submission of 1-pager letters of interest.

 The content and procedures of the call described in this announcement may be subject to change and are not legally binding.